szkkng/juzi/README.md

 zig init
 ```

-Fetch the dependency and add it to your `build.zig.zon`:
+Download and add juzi as a dependency by running the following command in your project root:

 ```bash
 zig fetch --save git+https://github.com/szkkng/juzi.git